jacksone4296/jacksone4296.github.io/_posts/2018-11-15-jackson-earle-learning-blog.md

  birthday-cake = cake("Vanilla", 4, false)

-so then in the interactions area it would show the number 4 because that is the amount of layers the fucntion birthday-cake has
+so then in the interactions area it would show the number 4 because that is the amount of layers the fucntion birthday-cake has.

+A question that was asked this week is what data int